haleyekrueger/haleyekrueger/README.md

-Hi, I’m @haleyekrueger,  studying computer science student at Oregon State University.
+Hi, I’m @haleyekrueger, B.S.
+Computer Science graduate of Oregon State University, College of Engineering.

 <!---
 haleyekrueger/haleyekrueger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.